 Each group will comprise of up to ten SME leaders and managers from family firms in the region.
 The groups will be put together to include members with common challenges and ambition for their businesses, but also to ensure that no direct competitors or representatives from the same firm are within a group.

-Half-day monthly sessions will be overseen by a pair of trained facilitators.
+Half-day sessions held once every six weeks will be overseen by a pair of trained facilitators.
 Discussions are confidential, so participants will need to be prepared to get candid in sharing concerns and challenges, as well as offering open and honest feedback.

 Groups will be held in Kendal, Penrith and Preston.